What to know about tetralogy of Fallot

 What is tetralogy of Fallot with pulmonary atresia?

 As in Billy’s case, all children diagnosed with tetralogy of Fallot will need surgery to correct the problem.
-They type of surgery requires depends on the details of the condition.
+The type of surgery required depends on the details of the condition.

 Treating tetralogy of Fallot

-Open-heart surgery, also known as intracardiac repair, is performed to correct the issue.
+Open-heart surgery, also known as a full repair surgery, is needed to correct the issue.
 During intracardiac repair, the surgeon works to close the hole between the lower chambers of the heart and repair or replace the defective valve that runs between the heart and the lungs.
+In most cases, all the needed fixes can be made during one single surgery.

-In some cases, a baby will need a temporary procedure before open-heart surgery can be performed.
-This procedure, called temporary shunt surgery, typically involves creating a bypass, or shunt, between a large artery that branches off from the aorta and the pulmonary artery that sends blood to the lungs.
+In some cases, a baby will need several operations, including temporary shunt surgery, which typically involves creating a bypass, or shunt, between a large artery that branches off from the aorta and the pulmonary artery that sends blood to the lungs.

 While outcomes for people with tetralogy of Fallot are generally good, patients will need follow-up care throughout their lives to keep track of any potential complications from surgery and other treatment.